Our Services

 Helpful Resources

-High triglycerides are common and often caused by excess sugar and refined carbs, extra calories and alcohol, excess weight or insulin resistance, inactivity, genetics, and certain conditions or medications, raising heart and stroke risk and, above 500 mg/dL, pancreatitis risk.
+High triglycerides are a common condition, often driven by excess sugar and refined carbs, extra calories, alcohol, excess weight or insulin resistance, inactivity, genetics, and certain medications or health conditions.
+Elevated triglycerides raise the risk of heart disease and stroke, and levels above 500 mg/dL can trigger pancreatitis.

 Let's break it down in clear, practical terms.